Ravi Bopara

 Ravinder Singh Bopara (born 4 May 1985) is an English cricketer who plays for Northamptonshire and has represented the England national team.
 Originally a top-order batsman, his developing medium pace bowling has made him a batting all rounder in the one day game.
 Bopara has also played for Karachi Kings in the Pakistan Super League, Kings XI Punjab in the Indian Premier League, Sydney Sixers in the Big Bash League, and Chittagong Vikings in the Bangladesh Premier League.
 Bopara was a member of the England team that won the 2010 ICC World Twenty20.

 Bopara was first called up to the England One Day International team in 2007, before a difficult Test debut in Sri Lanka saw him dropped in early 2008 after a string of three ducks.
-He regained his place for a Test against the West Indies in the winter of 2008–09; on his return to the side, Bopara became the fifth batsman to score three consecutive Test centuries for England.
+He regained his place for a Test against the West Indies in the winter of 2008–09; on his return to the team, Bopara became the fifth batsman to score three consecutive Test centuries for England.
 Despite this success, during the 2009 Ashes Bopara again struggled and was dropped for the final Test of the series.
 At the start of the 2016 season he took over the captaincy of the Essex one day team.